Cobra Kai season 4: Casting

 All previous series regulars, Ralph Macchio, William Zabka, Courtney Henggeler, Xolo Maridueña, Tanner Buchanan, Mary Mouser, Jacob Bertrand, Gianni DeCenzo and Martin Kove, returned to this season.
-Peyton List and Vanessa Rubio, who recurred since the first and second seasons respectively, were added to the main cast.
+Peyton List and Vanessa Rubio, who recurred since the second and first seasons respectively, were added to the main cast.
 Thomas Ian Griffith also joined the main cast as Terry Silver, reprising his role from The Karate Kid Part III.
 The role for Griffith is his first since 2007 when he turned to writing.
 Meanwhile, Dallas Dupree Young and Oona O'Brien joined the series in recurring roles to portray Kenny and Devon, two school students who turned to karate.
 Nichole Brown, who recurred throughout the first two seasons as Aisha Robinson, and Paul Walter Hauser, who recurred in the second season as Stingray, both returned in a guest capacity.
 Carrie Underwood made a guest appearance in the season as herself, performing a song from the original Karate Kid soundtrack.
 Yuji Okumoto returned as Chozen Toguchi, and Macchio's daughter, Julia, appeared as Daniel's cousin, Vanessa.